Writing a strong Cue

 Fewest words, most information

-Every word should earn its place: name the subject, name the event, and drop the rest (tell me about, anything interesting, let me know).
-One plain sentence in your own words, in any language, reads stronger than a long paragraph or a vague idea, because Cuebit reads for meaning, not for length.
+Every word should earn its place: name the subject, name the action or change, and drop the rest (tell me about, anything interesting, let me know).
+One plain sentence in your own words, in any language, reads stronger than a long paragraph or a vague idea, because Cuebit reads for meaning, so extra words only add noise.

 Ask for news, not a market screen

 Cuebit watches events reported in the news: earnings, deals, launches, rulings, downgrades, and the like.
 It cannot rank or screen securities by price, moving averages, valuation or trend (software stocks above their 200-day average), because that is market data, not news.
-Name the event you want to hear about instead, and Cuebit will catch it, whichever company it touches.
+Name the action or change you want to hear about instead, and Cuebit will catch it, whichever company it touches.

 Keep each Cue focused